exercism/website-copy/tracks/x86-64-assembly/exercises/two-fer/mentoring.md

 - Make conditional jumps most often not taken.

     > The efficiency and throughput for not-taken branches is better than for taken branches on most processors.
 Therefore, it is good to place the most frequent branch first (Fog, 2019, p.
 68)

+- Eliminating calls.

+    > It is possible to replace a call followed by a return by a jump (Fog, 2019, p.
+68)

 ### References